 So which approach is best?
 For starters, think about whether an upgrade benefits you in the immediate term.
 Read a little about Drupal 8, audit your site with our website checklist, and if you still aren’t sure, you can start with our quiz.

 If all of this feels overwhelming, contact us.
 We offer Drupal 7 support, and we can help you strategize and build your case for an upgrade from Drupal 7 to Drupal 8, Drupal 9, or even WordPress.
-Whichever way you choose, we’ve got you covered.
+Whichever way you choose in planning for Drupal 9, we’ve got you covered.